What is Fixed Asset Turnover Ratio?

 From Year 0 to the end of Year 5, the company’s net revenue expands from $120 million to $160 million, whereas its PP&E declined from $40 million to $29 million.

 In our hypothetical scenario, we can assume that the company’s revenue model is shifting from being predominantly comprised of one-time expensive purchases to recurring component purchases and services related to maintenance.

 Unlike the initial equipment sale, the revenue from recurring component purchases and services provided to existing customers requires less spending on long-term assets.

 For example, inventory purchases or hiring technical staff to service customers is cheaper than major Capex.

 We can now calculate the fixed asset turnover ratio by dividing the net revenue for the year by the average fixed asset balance, which is equal to the sum of the current and prior period balance divided by two.

 - Fixed Asset Turnover = Net Revenue ÷ Average (Current, Prior Period Fixed Asset Balance)

 The calculated turnover ratios from Year 1 to Year 5 are as follows.

 - Year 5 = 5.4x

-Since the company’s revenue growth remains strong throughout the forecast period while its CapEx spending declined, the fixed asset turnover trends upward.
+Since the company’s revenue growth remains strong throughout the forecast period while its Capex spending declined, the fixed asset turnover ratio trends upward.